 Welcome to Bike Rack Multisport, the District’s most exciting team.

-Bike Rack Multisport is the 2013 USA Triathlon Mid-Atlantic Club Champion – Division II.
-Congratulations to all of our members that raced at the Jamestown International Triathlon to bring home this illustrious honor for the second season in a row.
+Bike Rack Multisport took 3rd Place in the 2014 USA Triathlon Mid-Atlantic Club Regional – Division IV.
+Congratulations to all of our members that raced at the North East Triathlon to bring home this honor.

 This was the most challenging, most spectacular race I’ve ever done.
 Many of you have heard stories, read articles, and seen photos.
 These don’t begin to do justice to this phenomenal event.
 If you’re interested, here are my thoughts on the inaugural IMLT.
 And if you want in, registration for 2014 is open – sign up for what will surely be a powerfully rewarding race in one of the most beautiful places in the country.

 Pack a down jacket.
 Or buy another one.
 Maybe two.
 You’ll wear them both at once and still wish you had more clothes.
 Or that you hadn’t trimmed down to race weight.